Nonijay/wireframing/README.md

   - Focused Discussions: Keeps conversations centered on user experience and information architecture, avoiding premature visual design debates.
   - Documentation and Reference: Acts as a visual document throughout the project for design, development, and testing.
   - Alignment on Goals: Visually represents how the homepage aims to achieve Airbnb's objectives (connecting users with stays and experiences).

+##  Task: Real World scenario of a mobile app development for a local grocery store chain
+  The app aimed to allow customers to browse products, create shopping lists, place orders for pickup or delivery, and manage their loyalty points.

+### Identifying Usability Issues During Wireframing
+  During the wireframing phase, the UX designer created a series of medium-fidelity wireframes outlining the key user flows.
+One particular flow involved adding items to the shopping cart.
+  **The initial wireframe design for the product detail page included:**
+  - A prominent "Add to Cart" button.
+  - A separate section below the button to select the quantity of the item, using small "+" and "-" buttons.
+  - No immediate visual feedback upon tapping the "Add to Cart" button, except for a subtle change in the button's state.<br/>
+  **When these wireframes were presented to a small group of potential users for informal feedback (a form of early usability testing),**
+### Several issues were identified:
+  1. Difficulty in Quantity Adjustment: Users found the "+" and "-" buttons for quantity selection to be too small and fiddly, especially on a mobile screen.
+They expressed concern about accidentally hitting the wrong button.
+  2. Lack of Immediate Feedback: Users were unsure if an item had been successfully added to their cart after tapping the "Add to Cart" button.
+There was no clear visual confirmation or indication of the updated cart status.
+This led to uncertainty and some users tapping the button multiple times, unsure if their action was registered.
+  3. Inconvenient Cart Access: The wireframes initially placed the cart icon in the top right corner of the screen, which some users found less accessible, especially with one-handed use on larger phones.